 To build a fairer and more sustainable society we need fair taxation and a crackdown on tax avoidance.
 The wealthiest in our society need to pay their fair share.
 Higher income tax for the super rich makes society fairer by both providing resources to pay for services and by reducing the wealth inequalities that cause so much harm to our society.
 Taxes are good value for money.
 Public delivery means economies of scale and stopping shareholders taking profits out of the pot.
-Investment in public services helps create demand in the economy and maintain communities.
+Investment in public services helps create demand in the economy - and maintain communities.

 The consequence of inequality is that 900,000 Scots, including 250,000 children live in poverty.
-With half the population earning less than £21,000 per year most families are just a couple of payslips away from poverty.

-Social justice should be about creating a Scotland that is based on the principles of equality and solidarity, that understands and values human rights, and that recognises the dignity of every human being.
+And with half the population earning less than £21,000 per year most families are only a couple of pay slips away from poverty.
+Social justice should be about creating a Scotland, that is based on the principles of equality and solidarity, that understands and values human rights, and that recognises the dignity of every human being.

-Scotland also needs something different to the consumption-orientated and distribution-indifferent Gross Domestic Product measure currently used to assess national prosperity.
-UNISON supports the Oxfam Humankind Index - built by asking what people need to live well in their communities, in a deliberative, participatory manner which moves beyond individual wants to what communities require.
+Scotland also needs something different to the consumption-orientated and distribution indifferent measure we currently use to assess our national prosperity, Gross Domestic Product.
+UNISON supports Oxfam's Humankind Index that is built on asking what people need to live well in their communities in a deliberative and participatory manner that moves beyond individual wants to what their communities require.